hftsoi/symbolfit/README.md

 An API to automate parametric modeling with symbolic regression, originally developed for data analysis in the experimental high-energy physics community, but also applicable beyond.

-Symbolfit takes binned data with measurement/systematic uncertainties as input, utilizes [PySR](https://github.com/MilesCranmer/PySR) to perform a machine-search for batches of functional forms that model the data, parameterizes these functions, and utilizes [LMFIT](https://github.com/lmfit/lmfit-py) to re-optimize the functions and provide uncertainty estimation, all in one go.
+SymbolFit takes binned data with measurement/systematic uncertainties as input, utilizes [PySR](https://github.com/MilesCranmer/PySR) to perform a machine-search for batches of functional forms that model the data, parameterizes these functions, and utilizes [LMFIT](https://github.com/lmfit/lmfit-py) to re-optimize the functions and provide uncertainty estimation, all in one go.
 It is designed to maximize automatation with minimal human input.
 Each run produces a batch of functions with uncertainty estimation, which are evaluated, saved, and plotted automatically into readable output files, ready for downstream tasks.

 - [Installation](#installation)
 - [Getting Started](#getting-started)
 - [Documentation](#documentation)
 - [Citation](#citation)

+We continue to improve SymbolFit to adapt to more use cases, so any feedback and contributions are very welcome and appreciated!

 ## Installation
 **Prerequisite**